 Eating Fat Makes You Fat

 No, eating too much fat, good or bad, makes you fat.
 Eating too much carbohydrate will also make you gain fat.
-You know what else will make you fat?
+You know what else can make you fat?
 Eating too much protein.
-That’s right, even precious protein needed for building and maintaining firm lean muscles and a healthy youthful face!
+That’s right, even precious protein needed for building and maintaining firm lean muscles, and a healthy youthful face.

 The point is eating too much will make you fat, regardless of whether it’s a healthy food or an unhealthy food.
-If you are taking in more than you are using you will gain weight.
-This can be in the form of muscle if you’re doing some form of resistance training and aiming to add muscle, or it can be fat if you are sedentary.
+If you are consuming more calories than you are burning you will gain weight.
+If you are largely sedentary, and consuming surplus calories, the weight you gain will be fat.

 Myth # 3